Surgalign Holdings Inc. [SRGA] stock Initiated by BTIG Research analyst, price target now $4

-Surgalign Holdings Inc. [NASDAQ: SRGA] loss -2.92% on the last trading session, reaching $1.33 price per share at the time.
+Surgalign Holdings Inc. [NASDAQ: SRGA] stock went on an upward path that rose over 5.22% on Friday, amounting to a one-week price decrease of less than 0.00%.
 The company report on June 23, 2021 that Sidoti Summer Virtual Small-Cap Conference.

 Presentation Times and Weblinks Released for Approximately 70 Presenting Companies.